 - feeling or being sick

 - a stomach ulcer

 - inflammation of the pancreas (pancreatitis)

-To prevent irritation to the stomach, your doctor will give you anti ulcer medicines for around 4 weeks after treatment.
+To prevent irritation to the stomach, your doctor will give you anti ulcer medicines for around 4 to 8 weeks after treatment.

 Inflammation of the gallbladder

 It may get better without treatment, but in rare cases you may need surgery to remove the gallbladder.